 I now have a unique way of teaching meditation that's both simple and fun, and I've developed a philosophy for wellbeing that draws on a broad range of influences from poetry and nature, to psychology, philosophy and cooking.

-For quite a few years I spent most of my time with clients offering 1-2-1 private sessions, however today the shape of my work has evolved, as these things often do, and I now spend most of my time writing meditation related books, courses, features + accessories, helping other organisations and brands to integrate meditation, or wellness into their service provisions or products.
-I really do enjoy this way of sharing, it’s challenging, creative and purposeful.
+For quite a few years I spent most of my time with clients offering 1-2-1 private sessions, however today the shape of my work has evolved, as these things often do, and I now spend most of my time writing meditation-related books, courses, features + accessories, helping other organisations and brands to integrate meditation, or wellness into their service provisions or products.
+I do enjoy this way of sharing, it’s challenging, creative and purposeful.

 And next?
 Well, I have some exciting new creative projects in the pipeline!
 And I have fancies and intentions for the work I might share here.
 Yet the deepest truth for me is that life is such a mystery.
 I am here, surfing on the crest of the wave and I have no idea where life is going next.
 Do any of us?

 Et Voila!
 A little story about myself and Emma Mills London.
 Thanks for reading and thanks for being here, surfing with me.
 What are you up to and how did you come to be interested in wellness, mindfulness and the truth of things?
 Leave me a comment below I always love hearing what you have to say.

-A great place to begin is my signing up for my free fortnightly Wellness Edit where I share my thoughts and ideas on the latest wellness news.
-And, you can learn more about the work I've been doing here
+A great place to begin is by signing up for my free fortnightly Wellness Edit where I share my thoughts and ideas on the latest wellness news.
+And, you can learn more about the work I’ve been doing here